-The objective of EUMETSAT’s cooperation in these regions is to support users, mainly the NMHS, to access EUMETSAT data and products and get provide them regularly with information on EUMETSAT’s current activities and future plans.
-This is part of EUMETSAT strategy to promote operational access to its data and supports the WMO Regional Association VI (RA-VI) Strategicregional operation Plan, which calls in particular for “Improved capitalization on Regional assets (ECMWF, EUMETSAT, EUMETNET, Commonwealth of Independent States (CIS) Interstate Council on Hydrometeorology (ICH)) by encouraging broader use of outputs”.
+The objective of EUMETSAT’s cooperation in these regions is to support users, mainly the National Meteorological and Hydrological Services (NMHS), to access EUMETSAT data and products and to provide them regularly with information on EUMETSAT’s activities and future plans.
+This is part of EUMETSAT’s strategy to promote operational access to its data.
+It also supports the World Meteorological Organization (WMO) Regional Association VI (RA-VI) regional strategic operation plan, which calls, in particular, for “improved capitalisation of regional assets (ECMWF, EUMETSAT, EUMETNET, Commonwealth of Independent States (CIS) Interstate Council on Hydrometeorology (ICH)) by encouraging broader use of outputs”.

-Further, EUMETSAT initiated the Satellite Data for Central Asia (SADCA) Project in cooperation with the Turkish State Meteorlogical Service (TSMS).
+Furthermore, EUMETSAT initiated the Satellite Data for Central Asia (SADCA) Project in cooperation with the Turkish State Meteorlogical Service (TSMS).

-The objective of the project was to ensure that eleven RA-VI National Meteorological and Hydrological Services (NMHS) located in the Balkans and Black Sea area, which are not EUMETSAT Member or Cooperating States have operational access to data distributed through EUMETCast.
+The objective of the project was to ensure that 11 RA-VI National Meteorological and Hydrological Services (NMHS) located in the Balkans and Black Sea area, which are not EUMETSAT Member or Cooperating States, have operational access to data distributed through EUMETCast.

-More Information can be found in the Factsheet.
+More Information can be found in the factsheet.

-The implementation of the project has been concluded, and the NMHS are now benefiting from high quality Meteosat data for daily weather forecasts.
+The implementation of the project has been concluded and the NMHS are now benefiting from high quality Meteosat data for daily weather forecasts.

 The SADCA stations were upgraded in 2016 in order to allow the reception and visualisation of Meteosat-8 data over the Indian Ocean.